bids-standard/bids-website/docs/blog/posts/2025-03-06-steering-group-minutes.md

 - FP request - to finalize the BIDS connectivity
 - Cyril Pernet - he needs to start with his funding needs , this will also hopefully engage more EU.
 - "scope" maintainers and to promote more EU engagement
-- reqeust for more diversity in invitees (women)
+- request for more diversity in invitees (women)
 - 2 people form BIDS2OpenMind
 - computation models experts in EU
 - Oscar, Lyuba Zehl, Guiomar Niso